 Order Processing and Shipping Schedule

-Two stock order cycles, one for Friday shipment and one for Tuesday shipment, are completed each week.
+Two stock order cycles are completed each week starting on Monday and Thursday.
+Orders released on Monday are shipped the following Friday.
+Orders released on Thursdays are shipped the following Tuesday.
 Order processing and fulfillment occur in several steps over several days.
 Your account type determines the path your order takes through an order cycle and the timing of order-related communications from us.

 Step 1.
 An order round is closed when we download open stock orders from the server each Monday and Thursday (typically between 1pm -- 4pm) for processing.
 The Status of your order(s) on our website changes from Open (stocks can be added) to Processing (stocks cannot be added).
 Quotes for orders on APSingle and POSingle account types are emailed shortly thereafter.
 The paperwork needed to prepare and ship finalized orders is produced and distributed to stockkeepers.